 Discover the science behind laser hair removal technology, from laser physics and wavelength targeting to treatment protocols and safety considerations.
+Compare with IPL technology.

 Laser hair removal relies on the principle of selective photothermolysis, where specific wavelengths of light are absorbed by target chromophores (melanin in hair follicles) while sparing surrounding tissue.